Unknown-Geek/Hand-Gesture-Detection-Infinite-Runner/README.md

 ## Features

 - **AI Integration**: The game uses hand tracking to control the character.
-Show two fingers to the webcam to make the character jump.
+Show open palm to the webcam to make the character jump.
 - **Scoring System**: Players earn points for each second they keep the character running.
 - **Game Over Screen**: When the player loses, a game over screen is displayed with their score.
 - **Background Music (BGM)**: The game features background music that adds to the immersive experience.